 Innovative, co-created nature-based solutions systems demonstrated in Vuores will be scaled up and further developed in the brownfield area Hiedanranta.
 Hiedanranta is a former industrial area slated for development into a dense city district for 25,000 inhabitants and more than 10,000 jobs.
 Currently, Hiedanranta is open for people to enjoy and organise cultural- and art events and other innovations.

 The first UNaLab NBS demonstration in Hiedanranta was a pilot-scale algae-based water treatment system where researchers from the Tampere University of Technology study micro-algae growth in Nordic conditions.
 A biofilter has also been installed in Hiedanranta to treat the contaminated water from an old pulp mill.
 Online water monitoring devices have been installed to monitor the performance of the biofilters in the urban living labs and the results can be accessed online.
-Tampere is also implementing a green wall on a wastewater pumping station in the Viinikanlahti district, with local species suitable for a sub-arctic climate.
+Tampere has also implemented a green wall on a wastewater pumping station in the Viinikanlahti district, with local species suitable for a sub-arctic climate.

 The city has also awarded three innovation vouchers for citizens to undertake small-scale NBS projects.
-Two of the vouchers were used to develop garden areas near residential housing while the third voucher funded the creation of a community horse park in the Vuores Central Park.
+Two of the vouchers were used to develop urban garden areas near residential housing while the third voucher funded the creation of a community horse park in the Vuores Central Park.